-Mr. William P. Stiritz serves as our Chief Executive Officer.
+Mr. William P. Stiritz served as our Chief Executive Officer until November 1, 2014, when he was appointed our Executive Chairman.
 Unlike the other named executive officers of Post, Mr. Stiritz does not have a traditional compensation package comprised of base salary, cash bonuses, deferred compensation or other benefit programs.
-Instead, Mr. Stiritz's compensation has been made entirely in the form of equity awards, as expressed in his employment agreement described below.
-As a result, except with respect to the special grant of RSUs described above granted in 2012, Mr. Stiritz will generally not receive any actual compensation unless and to the extent that the Company's stock price appreciates from the date of grant.
+Instead, Mr. Stiritz's compensation has been made entirely in the form of equity awards, as set forth in his employment agreement described below.
+As a result, except with respect to a special grant of restricted stock units ("RSUs") in May 2012, Mr. Stiritz will generally not receive any actual compensation unless and to the extent that the Company's stock price appreciates from the date of grant.
+Additionally, Mr. Stiritz has some stock option awards with exercise prices far in excess of the price of the Company's stock at the time of the grant, further committing him to increasing the Company's value.

 The Compensation Committee believes that this compensation package directly aligns Mr. Stiritz's interests with the Company's shareholders, has a strong retention element due to the vesting features of equity compensation, and provides Mr. Stiritz with limited severance.
 Each of these characteristics is consistent with requiring strong performance from both Mr. Stiritz and the Company in order for Mr. Stiritz to achieve any true compensation under the employment agreement.
-The Compensation Committee utilized survey data provided by FW Cook in connection with the benchmarking Mr. Stiritz's overall compensation package, targeting Mr. Stiritz's compensation around the 75th percentile within the peer group.
+The Compensation Committee utilized survey data provided by FW Cook in May 2012 in connection with the benchmarking of Mr. Stiritz's overall compensation package, targeting Mr. Stiritz's compensation around the 75th percentile within the peer group.
 The Compensation Committee believes that the aggregate compensation provided by the employment agreement is purely performance oriented, and fits the Compensation Committee's compensation philosophy of paying well for outstanding performance, but providing less total compensation if the Company and its shareholders do not benefit as well.